ayushsubedi/datainnews_V2/README.md

 - This project leverages on Github Actions for scheduling and scraping purposes.
 - This project is hosted on Heroku free tier
 - The free domain name is provided by Freenom
+- Relies on cloudflare free https or certbot (free)
 - Uses amazing open source projects, primariliy (Twint, Newspaper) etc